helen-mckay/helenmckaydev/projects/deck-of-cards-for-life-decisions.md

 blurb: a toy that lets you guide your life with a deck of cards
 techlist:
   - react
-description: >-
+---

  I have a fascination with playing cards and all the math involved with them.
   It fits in the palm of your hand and yet with shuffling just a few times you get an order of the deck you have (more likely than not) never seen before in your life.